NULabNortheastern/digitalassignmentshowcase/multi-domain-modules/fa22-marshall-SOCL4600-Multi/Readme.md

-# Introduction to Podcasting with Audacity
+# Introduction to Computational Methods for Sociology Research

 ## Individual Class Info